Anastasia-Labs/aiken-upgradable-multisig/README.md

 Each test case is designed to validate specific aspects of the multi-signature contract,To run only specific tests, do:

-Each test case is designed to validate specific aspects of the multi-signature contract,To run only specific tests, do:

 ```sh
 aiken check -m `test_case_function_name`
 ```